While many people associate ADHD with symptoms such as hyperactivity and impulsivity, there is a lesser-known subtype known as ADHD inattentive type.

 While there is no known cure for ADHD, there are several strategies that people with the condition can use to help regulate their dopamine levels and manage their symptoms.

 These include working on time management and organizational skills, improving self-esteem, and reducing distractions from daily life.
 These skills can be improved with therapy and lifestyle changes.
+Fortunately, nowadays there are a lot of different apps available to help with this.

 It is important to note that these strategies may not be effective for everyone and can have different levels of impact.
 What matters most is finding the type of treatment that works best for you.